Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Tools like ProProfs Knowledge Base comprise a built-in reporting system that provides eye-opening insights into article performance, knowledge gaps, and self-service patterns.

-Best Practices for Creating a Customer Service Knowledge Base
+What Are the Best Practices for Creating a Knowledge Base for Customer?

 Building a self-help knowledge base is the first step toward achieving customer service excellence.
 Besides following the steps mentioned above, there is so much more you can do to improve the self-service experience.